Bachelor of Social Work

 About

-The Bachelor of Social Work at Fort Hays State University gives students the essential knowledge and skills to become proficient generalist social work practitioners.
+The Bachelor of Social Work program at Fort Hays State University provides students with the essential knowledge and skills to become proficient generalist social work practitioners.
 Graduates are equipped to work with individuals, groups, communities, and organizations in a variety of settings, addressing social challenges and promoting overall well-being.
 Through a blend of academic coursework and practical experience, students develop the capabilities necessary to navigate the complexities of social work practice.
-The program strongly emphasizes ethical standards and cultural competence, preparing graduates to advocate for and serve vulnerable populations with commitment and professionalism.
+The program places a strong emphasis on ethical standards and cultural competence, preparing graduates to advocate for and serve vulnerable populations with commitment and professionalism.

 Why pursue a Bachelor of Social Work at Fort Hays State University?